CogentRoleplayCommunity/FogentRoleplay/src/Adventures/LostTunnelsOfTundelver.md

 Present in the room are three Ferralkins and one Vermkin, known as Droop.
 The sight of your party causes Droop to lose consciousness, although another character can use an action to rouse him.
 Otherwise, Droop remains incapacitated for 1d10 minutes.

-These Ferralkins work under the command of the Black Spider and were dispatched here to assist Sylas in maintaining control over both the Redbrands and Tuntin's citizens.
+These Ferralkins work under the command of the Black Spider and were dispatched here to assist Sylas in maintaining control over both the Lavender Lancers and Tuntin's citizens.
 The Ferralkin leader, Mosk, peculiarly sports a jeweled eye patch, despite having both his eyes intact.
 He wears it purely because he finds it to be a fancy and distinctive accessory.

-The Ferralkins steer clear of the mudblood members of the Redbrands.
+The Ferralkins steer clear of the mudblood members of the Lavender Lancers.
 If your characters are adorned in scarlet cloaks taken from elsewhere, the Ferralkins will assume they serve Sylas.
 Resourceful characters may even manage to persuade the Ferralkins to assist in dealing with supposed "traitors" or "impostors" elsewhere in the dungeon.
 If you feel the players' deception role-play could be improved, have the primary spokesperson make a DC 15 Charisma (Deception) check to convince the Ferralkins to comply with the party's wishes.

 #### Roleplaying Droop

 Droop, the Vermkin, poses no threat to the party, as he has been cowed by the Ferralkins and follows their orders until someone stronger takes command.
 If he regains consciousness during combat, Droop hides and avoids the fray.
 He is such a coward that if compelled to fight, he does so with disadvantage.

-Droop possesses knowledge of the general layout of the Redbrand hideout, including the locations of secret doors and traps.
+Droop possesses knowledge of the general layout of the Lavender Lancer hideout, including the locations of secret doors and traps.
 However, he doesn't spontaneously offer this information but will reveal it if prompted, though his details might be somewhat confusing or muddled.
 After the Ferralkins are dispatched, Droop seeks to endear himself to the party and help in any way possible.

 #### Developments

-Regarding developments, the Ferralkins are the only individuals in the Redbrand hideout who are privy to the location of Tide Echo Cavern.
+Regarding developments, the Ferralkins are the only individuals in the Lavender Lancer hideout who are privy to the location of Tide Echo Cavern.
 They won't voluntarily divulge this information due to their greater fear of the Black Spider than of your characters.
 Additionally, the Ferralkins know the whereabouts of Mountainmaw Castle but won't readily share this knowledge either.
 To extract this information from a captured Ferralkin, a character must succeed in a DC 15 Charisma (Intimidation) check.

 #### Treasure

 In terms of treasure, Mosk carries a belt pouch containing 33 silver pieces and wears an eye patch fashioned from black leather and adorned with semiprecious stones (worth 50 bronze coins).
-He also possesses an iron key capable of locking and unlocking all doors in the Redbrand hideout.
+He also possesses an iron key capable of locking and unlocking all doors in the Lavender Lancer hideout.

 #### Awarding Skill & Destiny Points